joshblum/profbit/README.md

 ## Donate

-ProfBit is an open source side project.
+Profbit is an open source side project.
 To support development and keep our server running, you can donate using Bitcoin and Ethereum:

 - Bitcoin: `19UsnMKjhm22mFEYKKNHjxdFCfnShTcbPM`